Country or Region | |

 ![]() Penalties deconstructedPenalties only for unlawful/illegal abortions |

 PenaltiesArticle 159.
 Illegal Abortion (1) Interrupting a pregnancy by any means committed: a) outside medical institutions or specially authorized medical offices; b) by a person without special higher medical education; c) in case of a pregnancy that exceeds 12 weeks without medical indications issued by the Ministry of Health; d) if there are medical contraindications for such operations; e) in insanitary conditions; shall be punished by a fine in the amount of 200 to 500 conventional units or by the deprivation of the right to hold certain positions or to practice certain activities for up to 3 years or by imprisonment for up to 2 years.
 66 (2) The same action: [Letter a) excluded by Law No. 277-XVI dated 18.12.2008, in force as of 24.05.2009] b) that cause by imprudence serious or less serious bodily injury or damage to health; c) that cause by imprudence the death of the victim; shall be punished by imprisonment for 1 to 6 years with (or without) the deprivation of the right to hold certain positions or to practice certain activities for up to 5 years.
 WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
 International, regional and national human rights bodies and courts increasingly recommend decriminalization of abortion, and provision of abortion care, to protect a woman’s life and health, and in cases of rape, based on a woman’s complaint.
-Safe Abortion Guidelines, p 97.
+WHO Abortion Care Guideline, p 62.

 |